Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum -y upgrade

 Although removing the obsolete packages might save you some storage, they can cause trouble in many ways and sometimes even break the system.
-That’s why our editors recommend you to use the yum update command instead.
+That’s why our editors recommend that you use the yum update command instead.

 15. Installing Packages from Local File